lukewys/flowerjuce/README.md

 layercake is a standalone instrument for layering and manipulating audio samples with neural synthesis features. it allows for complex texture generation and sound design through an intuitive interface.

+new: full keyboard control support! press `?` in-app for a list of shortcuts.

 ## bugs?

 if you run into any trouble or find a bug, please [open an issue](https://github.com/hugofloresgarcia/unsound-juce/issues) on github.